dereuromark/cakephp-file-storage/docs/Tutorials/Quick-Start.md

 ]);
 ```

 This will load the `bootstrap.php` of the File Storage plugin.
 The default configuration in there will load the LocalStorage listener and the ImageProcessing listener.
-You can also skip that bootstrap part and configure your own listeners in your apps bootstrap.php or a new file.
+You can also skip that bootstrap part and configure your own listeners in your app's bootstrap.php or a new file.

 To make image processing work you'll have to add this to your applications bootstrap (or use a dedicated storage.php):